keighrim/mae-annotation/index.md

 [![Travis CI](https://img.shields.io/travis/keighrim/mae-annotation.svg)](https://travis-ci.org/keighrim/mae-annotation/)

 ## Introducing MAE
-MAE (Multi-document Annotation Environment) is a lightweight, geneal-purpose natural language annotation tool.
+MAE (Multi-document Annotation Environment) is a lightweight, general-purpose natural language annotation tool.
-It was originally created by [Amber Stubbs](http://amberstubbs.net) for use in her dissertation research at Brandeis University, and currently [Keigh Rim](https://github.com/keighrim) is maintaininig the project.
+It was originally created by [Amber Stubbs](http://amberstubbs.net) for use in her dissertation research at Brandeis University, and currently [Keigh Rim](https://github.com/keighrim) is maintaining the project.

 MAE allows users to define their own annotation tasks, mark up arbitrary text spans, use non-consuming tags, easily create links between annotations, and it outputs annotations in stand-off XML.
 It also allows for easy adjudication with visualization of extent tags, link tags, and non-consuming tags from any XML standoff annotated documents. (for best results, the files output by MAE should be used).